team-asr/od-Data/README.md

 A link is being created to facilitate updates from the main server directly available to the ASR website, as these are done immediately as missions occur.

+## Support/ Engagement

+We'd love to hear from you.
+You can post a comment or request for additional information using team-asr(at)as-research.org or visit www.as-research.org and use the contacts page.

 ## Licensing Terms:
 Work and material herein is released under a GNU General Public License.
 A copy of license terms can be found here: https://www.gnu.org/licenses/gpl.html